usnistgov/fipy/INSTALLATION.rst

 Level Set Packages
 ------------------

-To use the level set components of :ref:`FiPy` one of the following is required.
+To use the level set components of :term:`FiPy` one of the following is required.

 .. _SCIKITFMM: